rangle/ngCourse2/handout/redux/example_application.md

 # Example Application

-In this section, we'll be creating a simple counter application, which allows the user to increment and decrement a number by one, as well as reset that value back to zero.
+In this chapter, you'll be creating a simple counter application using ngrx.
+Your app will allow users to increment and decrement a number by one, as well as reset that value back to zero.
 Here's the `AppState` that we'll be using throughout this example:

 _src/models/appState.ts_
 ```typescript